appdefensealliance/ASA-WG/Mobile App Profile/Mobile App Test Guide.md

     *   Verify that the app does not trust user installed certificates.
     *   If the system trusted CA store is not used, alternative mechanisms to validate trust such as certificate pinning may be used.

+_Additional Context_

 This test is limited in scope to connections that contain sensitive data.